panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 After Ubuntu 14.04.4 ISO being downloaded, we can install it in the VM we just created.
 The installation process is similar to installing Ubuntu on a physical computer.

 Since our VM is not empty, it cannot be booted from a normal hard drive.
-Instead, we need to configure the VM to boot from the downloaded ISO file.
+Instead, we need to configure the VM to boot from the ISO file we just downloaded.
 To accomplish this, click **Settings** in the Virtual Box Manager GUI.

 <font color='red'>......</font>